skerkour/bloom-legacy/blog/content/2019-december-update.md

 +++

-It's been 6 months since <a href="/blog/bloom-a-free-and-open-source-google" target="_blank" rel="noopener">Bloom launched</a>.
+It's been exactly 6 months since <a href="/blog/bloom-a-free-and-open-source-google" target="_blank" rel="noopener">Bloom launched</a>.
 6 incredible months with a lot of sweat and some sleepless nights.

-But something even more incredible is coming during the next months: The launch of Bloom's native applications featuring among other things end to end encryption and offline support.
+But something even more incredible is coming during the next month: The launch of Bloom's native applications, featuring among other things end to end encryption and offline support.